Houselearn/Celo-justArt-NFTMarketPlace/README.md

-# Celo JustArt Market DApp
+# Celo JustArt NFT Marketplace DApp
 An Art market where people can buy and sell art items.

 [Demo Link](##)